ibutcha/isg-tech-docs/docs/database/README.md

 * guarantees that in a distributed system, the system will continue to function in the face of network partitions.

 As stated above about CAP Theorem, it can also categorized systems into three categories:

-1.  #### Consistency and Availability (CA)
+1.  **Consistency and Availability (CA)**

 * It refers to a systems that uses relational traditional technologies

-2.  #### Consistency and Partition Tolerance (CP)
+2.  **Consistency and Partition Tolerance (CP)**

-* It refers to a system that forfeits availability in the occurrence of nertwork partition or failuure
+* It refers to a system that forfeits availability in the occurrence of network partition or failure

-3.  #### Availability and Partition Tolerance (AP)
+3.  **Availability and Partition Tolerance (AP)**

-* it refers to a system that guarantees availability and partitiion tolerance but not consistency.
+* it refers to a system that guarantees availability and partition tolerance but not consistency.

-In general, CAP Theorem dictates that in case or occurence of network partitions, we must choose between Consistency and Availability.
+In general, CAP Theorem dictates that in case or occurrence of network partitions, we must choose between Consistency and Availability.